ICSC-Spoke2-repo/idl-rucio/README.md

 The work described in this document is specific to the IDL project; **however**, the procedures and methodologies outlined can be easily adapted and modified to suit other contexts and metadata catalog integrations.

-_NOTE: The sections marked with "(tmp)" are to be intended as the work done for the first prototype developed on a bare-metal k8s cluster.
+_NOTE: The sections marked with "TMP" are to be intended as the work done for the first prototype developed on a bare-metal k8s cluster.
 After migrating the Data Lake service on ICSC resources the documentation will be updated and these sections will be deleted._

 ## Overview